plone/documentation/source/introduction.rst

 What Is Plone
 =============

-**A powerful, flexible Content Management Solution that is easy to install, use and extend.**
+**A powerful, flexible Content Management Solution that is uncomplicated to install, use and extend.**

 Plone lets non-technical people create and maintain information for a public website or an intranet using only a web browser.

-Plone is easy to understand and use - allowing users to be productive in just half an hour
+Plone is straightforward to understand and use - allowing users to be productive in just half an hour
 - yet offers a wealth of community-developed add-ons and extensibility to keep meeting your needs for years to come.

-Blending the creativity and speed of open source with a technologically advanced `Python <https://www.python.org/>`_ back-end, Plone offers superior security without sacrificing power or extensibility.
+Blending the creativity and speed of open source with a technologically advanced `Python <https://www.python.org/>`_ back end, Plone offers superior security without sacrificing power or extensibility.

 **The Plone community** is an incredibly diverse group that bridges many types and sizes of organizations, many countries and languages, and everything from technical novices to hardcore programmers.